spraakbanken/swell-project/Normalization_guidelines.md

    Här kommer arbetslösheten som en stor faktor till stress, lika viktigt som stressen på grund av arbetsbelastning. &nbsp; &larr; More idiomatic but requires too much change of the original text
  --->

- 2. Don't change the style.
-(A consequence of this is that grammaticality becomes a rather broader notion.)
+ 2. Don't change the meaning, pragmatics or style.
+(A consequence of not changing the style is that grammaticality becomes a rather broad notion.)

    Examples of things we don't correct: